-It is necessary and quite inoffensive to measure elapsed time forwards and backwards from a specific historical event, and the birth of Jesus is one such event although any other would do.
-The problem for many people, including Jews and Moslems, is not dating an era from the historical event of the birth of Jesus but the attributes given to the person of Jesus by the use of the titles Christ and Our Lord which are incorporated into the terms AD and B.C. and are deeply offensive to many people, including of course Jews and Moslems.
+It is necessary and quite inoffensive to measure elapsed time forwards and backwards from a specific historical event, and the birth of Jesus is one such event although any other would do - very few people, of any faith or none, do not accept that Jesus was a real person.
+The problem for many people, including Jews and Moslems, is not dating an era from the historical event of the birth of Jesus but the attributes given to the person of Jesus by the use of the titles Christ and Our Lord which are incorporated into the terms AD and BC and so cannot be used by many people, including of course Jews and Moslems.
 Common Era has no connotations of any sort.

-It is important to understand that the Common Era was introduced only so that Jewish, Islamic and Christian scholars and historians could have a common system of dating documents and events common to all three: it was never intended that it should replace all other calendars and year numbering systems.
-Jews, Moslems, Hindus, Sikhs, Buddhists, and of course Christians, can all use it without offence, without in any way ceasing to use their own calendars and year numbering systems.
-Few Christians can be offended by a system which dates things from the birth of Jesus rather than the birth of Christ.
-What is offensive to many people, including Christians, Jews and Moslems, is the way in which the politically correct lobby have hi-jacked it, so that the use of AD/BC is considered offensive whereas the use of Jewish, Islamic and other faith-based year numbering systems is not
+It is important to understand that the Common Era was originally introduced only so that a group of Jewish, Islamic and Christian scholars and historians working together could have a common system of dating documents and events common to all three faiths: it was not originally intended that it should replace all other calendars and year numbering systems.
+But today anyone at all, Jews, Moslems, Hindus, Sikhs, Buddhists, and of course Christians, can use it without any problems, without in any way ceasing to use their own calendars and year numbering systems, and few Christians living and working in a multi-cultural world can be offended by a system which dates things from the birth of Jesus rather than the birth of Christ.